-The "Cycle threshold", known as a Ct value, reflects the quantity of virus (also known as viral load) found in a swab test.
+The Ct value reflects the quantity of virus (also known as viral load) found in a swab test.
 A lower Ct value indicates a higher viral load.
 The latest Ct values of coronavirus (COVID-19) positive tests are provided in our Coronavirus (COVID-19) Infection Survey: technical dataset.